 How Long Will the Preclearance Process Take?

 CBP publishes preclearance queue, or wait, times online for six of the airports that offer foreign preclearance.
 You can customize a queue time report so that you can look at last year's data for the week you plan to travel.
 For example, on December 25, 2015, wait times at Toronto Pearson International Airport ranged from zero minutes to 50 minutes, depending on the time of day.
 On April 3, 2015, wait times at Dublin Airport ranged from zero to 40 minutes.
+The report is issued in chart format; numbers on the chart represent minutes passengers spent in line waiting for preclearance.

 Keep in mind that the published preclearance queue times refer only to the time passengers waited to go through CBP customs, immigration and agricultural inspections.
 The amount of time passengers spent in standing line at a ticket counter, waiting to go through airport security screening and moving from airport security to the CBP preclearance area is not included in the CBP reports.